-- High school, GED and all educational institutions. - Send to: Carl Sandburg College Attn: Admissions 2400 Tom L Wilson Blvd.
+- · If you have completed any college credit please request transcripts be sent to Sandburg. - Send to: Carl Sandburg College Attn: Admissions 2400 Tom L Wilson Blvd.
 Galesburg, IL 61401.

-Step 5: Take the Placement Test
+Step 5: Take the Placement Test\

-An eighth grade reading level as demonstrated by a standardized test approved by the College is required for admission to developmental and credit classes.
+\An eighth grade reading level as demonstrated by a standardized test approved by the College is required for admission to developmental and credit classes.
 This requirement does not apply to Corporate and Leisure classes.

-- This untimed assessment test covers reading, writing and math, and will determine the level of classes you may begin. - Prepare for this test before you take it.
-Go to sandburg.edu/ placement for practice tests, sample questions. - If you would like reading assistance to complete the test, please contact Disability Support Services at 309.341.5262. - Register at sandburg.edu/placement; welcomecenter@sandburg.edu or 309.345.3500. - Note: in lieu of ACCUPLACER testing, official ACT or SAT scores will be accepted for placement if the test was taken within two years of the admission date to Carl Sandburg College.
-Minimum score requirements are as follows:ACT Scores required to enroll college level courses: English/Writing: 20, Reading:20, Mathematics: 25.
-SAT Scores required to enroll in college level courses: Reading/Writing: 480, Mathematics: 530.Students wishing to use their ACT / SAT test for placement will need to have ACT / SAT send official scores to Carl Sandburg College.
-Official high school transcripts with the ACT / SAT score will also be accepted.
+- \This untimed assessment test covers reading and math, and will determine the level of classes you may begin. - · Prepare for this test before you take it.
+Go to sandburg.edu/accuplacer for practice tests, sample questions. - · If you would like reading assistance to complete the test, please contact Disability Support Services at 309.341.5262. - · Register at sandburg.edu/accuplacer; welcomecenter@sandburg.edu or 309.345.3500. - Note: in lieu of ACCUPLACER testing, official ACT or SAT scores will be accepted for placement if the test was taken within two years of the admission date to Carl Sandburg College.
+For detailed information on placement testing cut scores, please visit: sandburg.edu/accuplacer